-WWE Documentaries, On Macho Man, Stone Cold And Others, Headed To A&E
+WWE Documentaries On Macho Man, Stone Cold, And Others Headed To A&E

 — Variety (@Variety) April 4, 2019

 The cooperation of WWE is important to the effort, as Vince McMahon’s organization owns nearly all of the historical footage of professional wrestling in North America.
-This is true of not only WWE’s own library, both those of other, defunct promotions.
+This is true of not only WWE’s own library but also those of other, defunct promotions.
 As different federations have gone out of business over the years, McMahon has made a point of purchasing their video libraries, much of which has been used for content on the company’s WWE Network streaming service.

 While the Biography series dates back to the 1960s, it’s been part of A&E Networks since 1987.
 It was spun off into a separate channel called The Biography Channel, which folded in 2012.
 The channel, after a hiatus, returned in 2017.
 Professional wrestlers, including Andre The Giant and Dwayne “The Rock” Johnson, have been subjects of Biography episodes in the past.